 Clinical Judgment: Critical Components & Assessment

-The following is a transcript of the above video featuring a conversation between Philip Dickison, PhD, RN, Chief Officer, Examinations, NCSBN, and Sheryl Sommer, PhD, RN, CNE, Vice President, Chief Nursing Officer, ATI.
-Their discussion took place at that National Nurse Educator Summit in April 2018 in Salt Lake City.
+The following is a transcript of the above video conversation between Philip Dickison, PhD, RN, Chief Officer, Examinations, the National Council of State Boards of Nursing (NCSBN), and Sheryl Sommer, PhD, RN, CNE, Chief Nursing Officer, ATI.*

 Q: Let's get a little bit more depth in the topic of clinical judgment.
-What are the critical components to that.A: So, you know, we've published a paper, and the model -- if you look at it -- is very complex.
+What are the critical components to that.A: So, you know, we've published a paper, and the model (the Clinical Judgment Measurement Model) — if you look at it — is very complex.
 I admit that, all right, because the model has layers to it.
 And, ultimately, when you think about the ultimate layer is this grand construct called clinical judgment.
 Can you measure it?
 And, really, that sits between client needs and an action to meet that client need.
 That's clinical judgment.

 If you think underneath that, what does it take to do clinical judgment?
 I think the critical place that we give the most amount of information in our model is Layer 3.